kleberrangel/tigerlinux.github.io/recipes/openstack/openstack-mitaka-with-ceph-backend/RECIPE-LAB-Ceph-Rados-Mitaka-PART1.md

 If you see the message "active+clean" then the cluster is clean and rebalanced.
 Exit the command with **ctrl+c**.

-We can (this is optional) set all our nodes as admins with the following command:
+We can (this is optional, but very usefull) set all our nodes as admins with the following command:

 ```bash
 ceph-deploy admin vm-172-16-11-62 vm-172-16-11-63 vm-172-16-11-64